 Jeff Schimmel began his Writing/Producing career in the 1980's, while attending law school in Los Angeles.
-Instead of taking the bar exam, Jeff wrote and sold his original Cold War spy thriller, Archangel, to Phoenix Entertainment Group.
-Soon after, Jeff was picked by comedy legend Rodney Dangerfield and award-winning Writer/Director Harold Ramis to co-write the full-length Warner Brothers animated film, Rover Dangerfield.
-This led to a sports comedy screenplay assignment from Orion Pictures and 20th Century Fox, and his first TV writing job as Story Editor on ABC’s top ten sitcom, Full House.
+When not studying for the bar exam, Jeff wrote and sold his original Cold War spy thriller, Archangel, to Phoenix Entertainment Group.
+Soon after, Jeff was chosen by comedy legend Rodney Dangerfield and award-winning Writer/Director Harold Ramis to co-write the full-length Warner Brothers animated film, Rover Dangerfield.
+This led to a sports comedy screenplay assignment from Orion Pictures and 20th Century Fox, and Jeff’s first TV writing job as Story Editor on ABC’s top ten sitcom, Full House.

 Next, Jeff co-wrote and produced The Schimmel Papers, a series of several short films for Fox TV's Sunday Comics, then went on to write for the groundbreaking, Emmy Award-winning sketch comedy series, In Living Color, worked as Story Editor on the WB network’s first-ever sitcom, then served as Writer and Producer on Laughing With The Presidents, NBC TV's final comedy special starring Bob Hope, with appearances by Presidents George Bush and Bill Clinton, actors Tom Selleck, Don Johnson, Tony Danza, Ann-Margret, Naomi Judd, and many more.

-Since 1988, Jeff has written and produced for such diverse TV and film notables as Jim Carrey, Jamie Foxx, Robin Williams, Harold Ramis, Steven Spielberg, Dave Chappelle, Bob Hope, Ellen DeGeneres, Rodney Dangerfield, William Shatner, Jon Stewart, David Steinberg, Tony Danza, John Stamos, George Lopez, Tom Selleck, Ann-Margret, Bob Saget, Peter Boyle, Tracy Morgan, Mary Kate and Ashley Olsen, Damon Wayans, David Spade, Sarah Silverman, Greg Girlado, David Cross, Lewis Black, Susan Sarandon, Mario Lopez, Paul Mooney, David Alan Grier, Bobcat Goldthwait, Stephen Colbert, Gene Simmons, David Spade, Paul Rodriquez, Bill Engvall, Louie Anderson, Jon Lovitz, George Wallace, Tom Arnold, Sherri Shepherd, Sarah Silverman, Patton Oswalt, Busta Rhymes, T.I., Howie Mandel, Jay Mohr, Tyler the Creator, Snoop Dogg, Pablo Francisco, Melissa Peterman, Ken Jeong, Keenen Ivory Wayans, Martin Landau, Don Johnson, RuPaul, Elayne Boosler, Dr. Joyce Brothers, Wayne Newton, Sinbad, Kevin Pollak, Busta Rhymes, Cheech Marin, Carlos Mencia, and Jeff’s late brother, the American Comedy Award's Stand-Up Comic Of The Year, Robert Schimmel.
+Since 1988, Jeff has written and produced for such diverse TV and film notables as Jim Carrey, Jamie Foxx, Robin Williams, Harold Ramis, Steven Spielberg, Dave Chappelle, Bob Hope, Ellen DeGeneres, Rodney Dangerfield, William Shatner, Jon Stewart, David Steinberg, Tony Danza, John Stamos, George Lopez, Tom Selleck, Ann-Margret, Bob Saget, Peter Boyle, Tracy Morgan, Mary Kate and Ashley Olsen, Damon Wayans, David Spade, Sarah Silverman, Greg Giraldo, David Cross, Tiffany Haddish, Lewis Black, Susan Sarandon, Mario Lopez, Paul Mooney, David Alan Grier, Bobcat Goldthwait, Stephen Colbert, Gene Simmons, Paul Rodriquez, Cheryl Hines, Bill Engvall, Whitney Cummings, Louie Anderson, Jon Lovitz, George Wallace, Gabriel Iglesias, Bobby Lee, Tom Arnold, Sherri Shepherd, Patton Oswalt, Bill Bellamy, T.I., Howie Mandel, Jay Mohr, Tyler the Creator, Snoop Dogg, Pablo Francisco, Tim Meadows, Melissa Peterman, Ken Jeong, Keenen Ivory Wayans, Martin Landau, Don Johnson, RuPaul, Vivica A. Fox, Elayne Boosler, Dr. Joyce Brothers, Wayne Newton, Natasha Leggero, Sinbad, Billy Gardell, Kevin Pollak, Busta Rhymes, Jackée Harry, Cheech Marin, Carlos Mencia, and Jeff’s late brother, the American Comedy Award's Stand-Up Comic Of The Year, Robert Schimmel.